 Facts About Nagaland

-- Nagaland became full fledged 16th state of India on 1 Dec 1963.
+- Nagaland became the full-fledged 16th state of India on 1 Dec 1963.

-- This state borders with Assam in northwest, Arunachal Pradesh in north and Manipur in south.
-It also shares international boundary with Myanmar.
+- This state borders with Assam in the northwest, Arunachal Pradesh in north and Manipur in the south.
+It also shares an international boundary with Myanmar.

 - The capital of the state is Kohima and the largest city is Dimapur.